grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 The complete chain goes from the Faust DSP source code, compiled in LLVM IR using the LLVM backend, to finally produce the executable code using the LLVM JIT.
 All steps take place in memory, getting rid of the classical file based approaches.
 Pointers to executable functions can be retrieved from the resulting LLVM module and the code directly called with the appropriate parameters.

 In the Faust2 development branch, the Faust compiler has been packaged as an embeddable library called **libfaust**, published with an associated API that imitates the concept of oriented-object languages, like C++.
-Given a Faust source code (as a file or a string), calling the **createDSPFactoryXXX** function runs the compilation chain (Faust + LLVM JIT) and generates the “prototype” of the class, as a **llvm-dsp-factory** pointer.
+Given a Faust source code (as a file or a string), calling the **createDSPFactoryXXX** function runs the compilation chain (Faust + LLVM JIT) and generates the “prototype” of the class, as a **llvm_dsp_factory** pointer.

 {% highlight c++ %}